Heart on My Sleeve (album)

-Heart on My Sleeve is the sophomore studio album by English singer and songwriter Ella Mai, released on 6 May 2022 through 10 Summers and Interscope Records.
+Heart on My Sleeve is the second studio album by English singer and songwriter Ella Mai, released on 6 May 2022 through 10 Summers and Interscope Records.
 The album was executive-produced by Mustard and Meko Yohannes, and features guest appearances from Latto, Roddy Ricch, and Lucky Daye.
-It serves as the follow up to Mai's 2018 self-titled debut album.
+It serves as the follow-up to Mai's 2018 self-titled debut album.

-A deluxe edition of the album featuring three additional songs was released on 2 February 2023 in conjunction with the announcement of Mai's Heart On My Sleeve North American tour.

-Composition and themes

-In an interview with The Recording Academy Press writer Malik Peay, Ella Mai explained the meaning of the album and the creative process behind it:"I was so heavily invested and involved with the entire process.
-I knew what I wanted to say and what I wanted to sound like. [...]
-Every song, every session, it did kind of feel like a therapy session for me.
-I was wearing my heart on my sleeve in the studio, and just really explaining how I was feeling at the time. [...]
-I think the difficulty comes from wondering, is this too vulnerable?
-But actually, it was everything that was on my heart. [...]
-I think through creating this album, I realized how resilient I am, even if I'm in a situation that I haven't really experienced before. [...]
-I love to storytell, but I do understand sometimes that it doesn't always need to be there. [...]
-I think it's incredibly freeing."

 Promotion

 "Not Another Love Song" was released as the lead single on 2 October 2020.
 Its music video was released on 20 October 2020.
 "DFMU" was released on 28 January 2022, as the second single, alongside a music video.
 "Leave You Alone" was released on 31 March 2022, as the third single.
 "How" featuring Roddy Ricch was sent to rhythmic contemporary radio on 7 June 2022, as the fourth single.
 Its music video was released on 28 July 2022.

-"This Is" from the deluxe edition was sent to rhythmic contemporary radio on 14 March 2023, as the fifth single.
+A deluxe edition of the album featuring three additional songs was released on 2 February 2023 in conjunction with the announcement of Mai's Heart on My Sleeve North American tour.
+"This Is", a track from the deluxe edition, was sent to rhythmic contemporary radio on 14 March 2023 as the fifth single.